purcell/emacs.d/README.md

 * pyflakes
   install pip, then `pip install pyflakes`, but on cygwin you need install setuptool in order to install pip.
+* ditaa, grapviz and planetuml to convert ascii art to diagram and uml.

 To install the tools, I suggest using,
 * apt-cyg at Cygwin